mpt-bootcamp/kubernetes/docs/Lab4.md

 ## Lab4 - Using Helm for Packaging and Deployment

-In this lab, you will learn how to use Helm package and deploy container applications to both local (Minikube) and production (AWS) Kubernetes clusters
+In this lab, you will learn how to use Helm to package and to deploy container applications to both local (Minikube) and production (AWS) Kubernetes clusters.

 Helm is a package manager and deployment tool for Kubernetes.
 With Helm,

-* There is no need to run individual ***create*** command to create Kubernetes Objects.
+* There is no need to run individual command to create Kubernetes Objects.
 * Enable revision management
-* Easy to create, update, and delete applications
+* Easy to manage application lifecycle - install, update, scale up and down, and uninstall applications
-* Using templates to create objects for environment specific values
+* Using templates to create complex and environment specific deployments

 A Helm chart is just a collection of files inside of a directory.
 For example,